Understanding PMOS (PCOS) and Fertility

 3. Address Inflammation

-Chronic low-grade inflammation is a key feature of PCOS that can affect fertility by disrupting hormone balance and ovulation.
+Chronic low-grade inflammation is a key feature of PMOS that can affect fertility by disrupting hormone balance and ovulation.
 Research has identified several evidence-based approaches to manage this inflammatory state:

-• Anti-inflammatory eating patterns: The Mediterranean diet has shown particular promise for reducing inflammation in PCOS.
+• Anti-inflammatory eating patterns: The Mediterranean diet has shown particular promise for reducing inflammation in PMOS.
 This eating pattern emphasizes:

 • Abundant fruits and vegetables